-The Canadian regulatory approach to genome edited plant products largely exempts such products from GMO regulation, provided that the resulting characteristic(s) are not novel and the final product does not contain foreign DNA.
+In Canada, genome edited plant products are not subject to pre-market risk assessment provided that the resulting characteristic(s) are not novel and the final product does not contain foreign DNA.
 This approach applies to all plant products developed using any breeding method, including genome editing.
-Moreover, the regulation does not impose post-market requirements linked to the breeding method.
-Instead, a voluntary Transparency Initiative (TI) process for developers to provide information about their genome edited product to Health Canada that subsequently is published on their website.
+Health Canada established a voluntary Transparency Initiative (TI) process for developers to provide information about their genome edited product to Health Canada that subsequently is published on their website on a list of non-novel products, including conventional breeding products.
 This TI process was introduced by Health Canada to enable transparency on genome edited products that could be present in the Canadian food/feed supply.
 As a consequence, innovation is incentivized without creating additional entry barriers.
 (Source: CFIA - Directives 2009-09 ; Health Canada: Guidelines for the Safety Assessment of Novel Foods; Health Canada, Transparency initiative, list of non-novel products in plant-breeding for food use).